 Wendel admits that there are “odors associated with processing” cannabis, and claims that Chlorine Dioxide will “neutralize” any unpleasantry.
 They say nothing, however, about the strong skunk-like odor associated with the growth of the plant.
 The pervasive and offensive nature of the odors resulting from marijuana cultivation has been acknowledged by entities as diverse as Public Health Ontario, the Air-Conditioning, Heating and Refrigeration industry, and the Cannabis Industry Times.
-To address this pervasive problem, the City of Denver has issued Best Management Practices guidelines (BMP) that strongly recommend the use of carbon filtration, not ClO2, as the best odor-control technology for cannabis cultivation.
-[See, in particular, pages 68-71 in Denver’s October 2020 BMP.]
+To address this pervasive problem, the City of Denver’s Cannabis Environmental Best Management Practices Guide (BMP) strongly recommends the use of carbon filtration, not ClO2, as the best odor-control technology for cannabis cultivation.
+[See, in particular, pages 49-50 in Denver’s October 2018 BMP.]

 While Zephyr’s engineers state that, “there will be an increase in electrical demand,” they fail to acknowledge that cannabis cultivation is a very energy-intensive process.
 According to Denver’s BMP, the energy demands for lighting, HVAC and dehumidification are a leading driver of greenhouse gas emissions, and result in the industry’s sizeable environmental footprint.
 [See Denver’s BMP, pages 9 et seq.]
 To allow Zephyr to develop this energy-intense complex would contradict an express goal announced by Buffalo Urban Development Corporation and Buffalo Lakeside Commerce Park at the time construction of the roadway and infrastructure the cannabis facility proposes to use was completed: “attracting green companies to the City of Buffalo.”